 I can't imagine working in a doctors office.
 I think I would lose my mind!
 I had a friend that was a medical receptionist and the stories she would tell!

 I agree with SNIGDIBBLY.
 Why can't office staff advise patients when they're running seriously behind and offer to let patients run an errand for 30-40 minutes?
-I had this happen recently and it seems so simple I don't know why more doctors don't try it.

 the above comments are taken very seriously at our office. i have heard very good reviews from patients both before i was a patient as well as now i am an employee.

 we tell patients they can go to the store to pick up the milk or something.

 i sense that snig and julie have not had good experiences.